-Is a Non-Compete Agreement Legally Enforceable in Wisconsin?
+Legally Enforceable in Wisconsin?

 Wisconsin law provides a specific statute that governs non-compete agreements.
 While non-compete agreements are permitted, their terms are regulated under Wisconsin Statutes section 103.465 (2018).

 The statute provides that a non-compete agreement “within a specified territory and during a specified time is lawful and enforceable only if the restrictions imposed are reasonably necessary for the protection of the employer or principal.

 The Wisconsin statute clearly provides that any non-compete agreement must contain a time limitation to be valid.

 The Wisconsin statute also provides that any non-compete agreement must contain a geographical area to be valid.
 In drafting a geographical limitation, employers must be especially precise to avoid terms that might seem unlimited in scope.

-Agreements that are vague and excessively broad in scope are unlikely to be upheld, given the terms of the Wisconsin statute.
-Agreements that are precise and narrowly tailored seem more likely to be upheld in the court.
+Agreements that are vague and excessively broad in size are unlikely to be upheld, given the terms of the Wisconsin statute.
+Precise and narrowly tailored agreements seem more likely to be upheld in court.
 Taking a moment to recite the legitimate business concerns of the employer in the contract may be prudent.

 This Wisconsin non-compete agreement template will let you draft an up-to-date agreement for your business simply and inexpensively, downloadable in PDF and Word format: